 • Because arbitrary lines require more work, sales managers are reluctant to change them which can impede territory management, territory adjustments, and process measurement.

-Using simple administrative districts as a basis for sales territories allows managers to create higher level territory tiers or regions that provide overall sales management districts for handling groups of sales associates.
+Simple administrative districts, such as ZIP codes, cities, or counties, are used as a basis for sales territories.
+This allows managers to create higher level territory tiers or regions that provide overall sales management districts for handling groups of sales associates.
 These management regions distribute the management load while providing sensible geographic segmentation to the sales process.

 Export those results and expectations into your sales funnel analysis and begin to control your future.